walkeralicia/Anorexia_CNV_GWAS/README.md

  # Pipeline

- Folders **/01_Samples** and **/02_CNVs** describe AN phenotype extraction and CNV-level QC specific to acquired UKB input data.
+ Folders **/01_Samples** and **/02_CNVs** describe AN phenotype extraction and CNV-level quality-control specific to acquired UKB input data.
 All downstream folders describe a general CNV-burden workflow pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map).

  Folders with scripts: